micheg/phaser3-es6-boilerplate/README.md

 ## Usage

-To bootstrap a project using this boilerplate, either clone this repo and remove it's `.git` folder (so it's fresh for your use), or fork the repo.
+To bootstrap a project using this boilerplate, click the "Use this template" button on GitHub.

 Once you've got it locally, first run: